 Where ever we are in the world, whether we like it or not, we all need to wear clothes.
 Cultural norms differ but that will always remain the same.
 If like us, you’re a bit of a geek, you’ll know there is a lot of speculation circulating as to what fabrics have the least environmental impact, meaning they are the best to use.

 September is a big month for fashion, its Fashion Month.
 All over the world hundreds of shows will take place, setting the trends for the coming season.
 This September we are asking big questions about a sustainable fashion future.
 We also took advantage of being in a location with a pool.

 Though out our lives we take stock and ask ourselves important questions.
 Is our life taking the shape we want or are we rushing through life?
 Are we getting caught up in short-term goals, instead of looking at the bigger picture?
 This is the question I asked myself recently and I found the answer was a resounding, yes, to the later.
 So I thought it is time we start asking the same questions to the industries that serve us.

-Worn it 30 times is a series we have started, highlighting the joy of wearing our beloved clothes at least 30 wears or more, with help from our favourite bloggers.
-Everyone’s choice of clothes is unique and we can’t wait to see what garments make us all into proud outfit repeaters.
-Our aim is to showcase the slow fashion movement through the famous 30 wears challenge.
-Throughout this series, we hope to show how easy it is to become happier and more sustainable through our clothes.
-This week the gorgeous Sally from My Eco Edit is sharing her favourite ‘Worn It 30 Times’ piece.
+Worn it 30 times is a series we’ve put together, highlighting the joy of wearing our beloved clothes 30 times or more.
+With help from our favourite bloggers, we will show the outfits turning us all into proud outfit repeaters.
+We are passionate about showcasing the slow fashion movement, and the famous 30 wears challenge is a great place to start.
+Throughout this series, we hope to show how we can all become happier and more sustainable through our clothes.
+This week we hear from one of our favs, Laura, from The Green Edition.